 a.
 J.E.
 Cooper and M.E.
 Cooper, Introduction to Veterinary and Comparative Forensic Medicine, Blackwell Publishing, 2007, ISBN-10:1405111011 a.
 Royal Society for the Prevention of Cruelty to Animals

 Other useful links

 22.56 The following organisations provide further information:

 - b.
 Scottish Society for the Prevention of Cruelty to Animals

 - c.
 The Scottish Courts

 - d.
 Witnesses in Scotland

-23. Advertising, endorsement, and publicity
+23. Protection of title, advertising, and endorsement